Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Multiple consumers

-A StreamChatResult is internally fanned out by a broadcaster: textStream, fullStream, usage, and finishReason each draw from their own buffered branch.
-Subscriptions are registered before the lazy pump starts, so awaiting usage first and iterating the stream later loses nothing — the buffered parts are still delivered in order.
+A StreamChatResult is internally fanned out by a broadcaster: textStream, fullStream, usage, finishReason and consume() each draw from their own buffered branch.
+Subscriptions are registered before the lazy pump starts, so awaiting usage first and iterating the stream later loses nothing.

 usage-then-stream.ts